scds/intro-spss/lessons/lesson4.md

 ### Layer Variables

-We can also use layer variables to see if there's specific subpopulations in which the test is significant, and other subpopulations where the test is insignificant.
+We can also use layer variables to see if there are specific subpopulations in which the test is significant and other subpopulations in which the test is insignificant.

-Let's create another crosstab, with a Pearson chi-squared test, but also include the level of education as a layer variable.
+Let's create another crosstab with a Pearson chi-squared test, but also include the level of education as a layer variable.

 <img src="../assets/img/lessons/stats19.png" alt="" width="80%" style="border: solid 2px black">